Contracts & Grants: Conflict of Interest Compliance

 Annual Disclosures and Updates to Existing Disclosures

-Regulations require both annual financial disclosures and that updates to existing disclosures be made within 30 days after acquiring or discovering a financial interest that must be disclosed as defined by PHS.
-These updated disclosures must be made by all investigators, including those of any subrecipient who is relying on UC ANR’s PHS-compliant policy.
+Regulations require both annual financial disclosures and that updates to existing disclosures be made within 30 days after acquiring or discovering a financial interest that must be disclosed as defined by PHS/DOE.
+These updated disclosures must be made by all investigators, including those of any subrecipient who is relying on UC ANR’s PHS/DOE-compliant policy.

 On an annual basis or within 30 days after acquiring or discovering a financial interest, the Form 1 must be completed by all investigators and provided to the Office of Contracts and Grants.
 Any investigators with a “yes” response to any of the questions on Form 1 must complete and submit Form 2 at this same time.
 These disclosure documents will serve as the required annual disclosure for investigators who have disclosed previously.
-At the time of a non-competing continuation proposal, progress report, no-cost time extension, or modification extending the end date, the UC ANR PI must also provide OCG with a newly signed PHS FCOI: Principal Investigator Certification form, or provide confirmation via email that there are no changes to the list of Investigators.
+At the time of a non-competing continuation proposal, progress report, no-cost time extension, or modification extending the end date, if an annual disclosure has not already been made within the past 12-months, the UC ANR PI must also provide OCG with a newly signed PHS/DOE FCOI.

-All Investigators are required to take PHS-compliant training prior to engaging in PHS-funded research for new awards, whether receiving remuneration or not, and at least every four years while engaging in PHS-funded research.
+All Investigators are required to take PHS/DOE-compliant training prior to engaging in PHS/DOE-funded research for new awards, whether receiving remuneration or not, and at least every four years while engaging in PHS/DOE-funded research.
 This training requirement applies equally for those funding agencies that have adopted the PHS regulations.
 The training requirement must be met as follows:

-- Go through the training slides to complete the course.
+- Go through the training to complete the course.

-- After you have completed the training, print and sign the certification form provided.
-Email the completed form to the analyst assigned to the project at OCG and keep a copy for your records.
+- After you have completed the training, print the certification form and email it to the analyst assigned to the project at OCG.
+Keep a copy for your records.

-- In addition, all Investigators should complete the on-line training provided by NIH.
+- In addition, all Investigators should complete the on-line training provided by NIH for PHS funding.

 - Disclosure of Financial Interests and Management of Conflicts of Interest, Public Health Service Research Awards